yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

-# Q Learning by Q table
+# Q Learning with table